PHPFusion/PHPFusion/README.md

 Explanation of Coding styles

 ```
 Procedural at all times if possible, never walk away from the KISS Principle.
+Any codes that are more complex that excusable will be reverted.
 ```